 Any software development life cycle consists of several phases, including requirements gathering and analysis, design, coding, testing, deployment, and maintenance.
 Depending on how the team wishes to proceed through these phases, several SDLC methodologies can be used.

 The methodology that’s proven to be the most efficient for startups is called the Agile SDLC model.
+In this regard, many teams are wondering when to use Agile model.
 Being agile basically means being able to adapt to changes, whenever it’s required.
 Thanks to this methodology, product teams can adapt to market developments and pivot with whatever limited resources are available to them at the time.
 Being a lean methodology, it helps reduce or completely eliminate wasteful and meaningless activities.

 In fact, agile software development not only eliminates unnecessary action, it also intentionally avoids strict proscription, as it values people, communication, new information, and product quality over blindly following a plan.

-The Agile SDLC model is based on two approaches – Iterative & Incremental.
+One of the Agile methodology pros is that this SDLC model is based on two approaches – Iterative & Incremental.
 Incremental development means you create something piece by piece.
 Software is developed in small chunks, adding functionality at each step.
 This approach allows you to get a minimum viable product (MVP) pretty early in the development process.
 However, there’s one problem with working this way – your product will not be done until the last piece of working functionality is in place.
 Iterative product development, on the other hand, means creating something through refinements.
 Basically, you make a simple draft version of the product that will do the job it’s intended to do, and you go from there – refining functions and different specs.
 Combined, the approach helps the development team work on the bigger picture, and let them make changes to the product more easily.

 For example, take the Waterfall model.
 It’s probably the oldest one, and it seems pretty solid, but it doesn’t fit the way a startup works.
 Since you only go from phase to phase in a strict order, and there’s literally no way to go back, it doesn’t provide a startup the freedom it needs to experiment in conditions of uncertainty.
 The V model is basically the same as Waterfall, except the product is tested at the end of every stage.
 However, it’s quite difficult to go back a step to fix or add something, which only works for products with little to no new features.
 We’ve already mentioned the Iterative approach, but used alone, it may suck you into an endless cycle of repeated refinements that drain the limited resources of a startup.
 The Spiral model combines the structure of a Waterfall model and the repetitiveness of the Iterative, which also means that there’s a danger of losing time and money if the product being developed is new and has a lot of unknown characteristics.
 Which leaves startups with the most flexible and result-oriented model – the Agile SDLC.